2600hz/kazoo/doc/reference/routing.md

 Admins can also disable limits entirely for the account (useful on the top-level account).
 Setting '"pvt_enabled":false`, on the account's limit doc results in all calls being authorized by that account (reseller authz still applies if not top level account).

-## How to check that it's operating
+## How to check that limits are operating

 ```
 sup jonny5_maintenance authz_summary [{ACCOUNT_ID}]